 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

-Computer security is about defending computer systems against all types of unauthorised access.
-However, no matter how secure a computer system is, it will still have vulnerabilities.
-Digital forensics is about detecting intruders, analysing what they have done to a computer system, tracking and identifying the intruder and creating a portfolio of evidence about the intruders activities to assist with a successful prosecution.
+Computer Security is about securing computer systems against all types of unauthorised access.
+However, no matter how secure a computer systems is it will still have vulnerabilities.
+Digital Forensics is about detecting intruders, analysing what they have done to your computer system, tracking and identifying the intruder and creating a portfolio of evidence about the intruders activities to assist with a successful prosecution.
 This course teaches student the skills, methods and techniques used in Computer Security and Digital Forensics.
 Our aim is to provide the Irish computer industry with high quality experts in this rapidly growing field of computing.
 Our aim is to provide the Irish computer industry with high quality experts in this rapidly growing field of computing.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]